emsig/emg3d/docs/cpu_and_ram.rst

   cases for both CPU and RAM.
 The one possible and therefore implemented solution was to swap the loop-order in :func:`emg3d.core.gauss_seidel_y`.
-- Restriction and prolongation information could be saved in a dictionary instead of recalculating it every time.
+- Restriction and prolongation information could be saved in a dictionary instead of recomputing it every time.
 Turns out to be not worth the trouble.
 - Rewrite :class:`emg3d.RegularGridInterpolator` as jitted function, but the iterator approach seems to be better for large grids.